• About us

 Guppi Bola (she/her)

-Guppi is one half of Decolonising Economics!
+Guppi is the former co-director of Decolonising Economics

 Find out more about Guppi on her website.